 ROOTED PINE FILMS

 In June of 2015, I married the girl of my dreams; and I may be biased, but it was the best celebration ever.
 Being surrounded by my best friends, family, and the woman I love was the greatest feeling, and I wish I could have invited everyone to join in the festivities.
-However, I did have one regret: I wish I hired someone to shoot my wedding.
-I was on cloud nine that day and it passed by so quickly I could not take it all in.
+However, I do have one regret: I wish I’d hired someone to shoot my wedding.
+I was on cloud nine that day and it passed by so quickly I could barely take any of it in.
 Yeah, a picture is worth a thousand words, but video doesn’t have to say anything at all; it naturally tells the story.

 My wife and I have been happily married since January of 2013, and the summer of 2016, we became parents to a beautiful baby girl.
 I’m obsessed with her, and find the little things she does bring me the most joy.
 I’m naturally a detail oriented person, and I find that comes out in my work.
 I like to focus on the little things, so my clients can remember them too.
 When they watch their wedding films, I want them to remember all the details that went into planning their perfect day.

-Some of the other notable productions I have worked on are Sleepy Hollow, Halt and Catch Fire, Case for Christ, Tyler Perry Films, and many others.
-Check out my IMDB page to see more.
+Some of the other notable productions Austin has worked on are Sleepy Hollow, Halt and Catch Fire, Case for Christ, Tyler Perry’s Too Close to Home, and many others.
+Check out his IMDB page to see more.

 A: Upon finalization of edits and revisions our couples will receive four films: the full ceremony, toasts, dances, and a story capturing the highlights from the entire day.

 A: The answer varies, depending on your preferences, but we guarantee there will always be a minimum of two of us there to capture your day.